johnmcdonnell/PyPsyExp/doc/source/index.rst

 What is PyPsyExp?
 ====================================

-PyPsyExp is a user-friendly library for developing psychology experiments using Python, Pygame and NumPy.
-While (currently) not as full featured as something like VisionEgg or the Psychophysics toolbox, we may be exactly what you are looking for if you need a simple way to design a higher-level cognition experiment.
+PyPsyExp is a user-friendly and cross-platform library for developing psychology experiments using Python, Pygame and NumPy.
+While (currently) not as full featured as something like `VisionEgg <http://www.visionegg.org/>`_ or the `Psychophysics toolbox <http://psychtoolbox.org/>`_, our objective is to provide a clean and simple toolkit that may be exactly what you are looking for if you need a straightforward way to design a higher-level cognition experiment.

 What does "higher-level" mean?
 It means you need a way to design simple, but